moccad3v/my-portfolio/README.md

 ### Libraries and packages

-- `react-world-flags` para el uso de banderas
+- `react-world-flags` for the use of flags
-- `fortawesome/react-fontawesome` para el uso de FontAwesome
+- `fortawesome/react-fontawesome` for the use of FontAwesome icons

 # React + Vite